Intervention/docs/image/v3/modifying/text-fonts.md

 To define the overall appearance of the text and set more details you can pass a callback as an optional parameter.
-The callback places the calls on the FontInterface and listen to the following methods.
+The callback places the calls on the FontInterface and listens for following methods.

 #### Example